Rub a dub dub, three bears in a tub.

 Wait.
 That’s not how that goes.

-It appears some visitors to Gatlinburg got their fairy tales all mixed up recently when a trio of bear cubs decided to work out some kinks, get a little relaxation going and kick back and enjoy the scenic mountain life from their rental cabin’s hot tub.
+Some visitors to Gatlinburg got their fairy tales all mixed up when a trio of bear cubs decided to work out some kinks, get a little relaxation going and kick back and enjoy the scenic mountain life from their rental cabin’s hot tub.

-Chris Casazza, owner of Bear-Foot Lodge, an Airbnb cabin in Chalet Village in Gatlinburg, said he got a call from some guests last fall asking about the procedure for cleaning the hot tub.
+Chris Casazza, then-owner of Bear-Foot Lodge, a rental cabin in Chalet Village in Gatlinburg, said he will always remember the call from some guests one fall asking about the procedure for cleaning the hot tub.

 Casazza asked why, explaining the tub had been thoroughly cleaned prior to the guests’ arrival.